-In addition to calling the school, we ask parents to send an email explaining the reason or the absence of their child, preferably no later than 8:30 a.m.
-The office will not mark an absence "excused" until an e-mail from a parent is received.
-A e-mail avoids misunderstandings.
-In order to verify a student's absence and ensure the continuing safety of the children within our care, you can also expect follow-up telephone calls from the divisional administrative assistants if the parent did not call in the absence.
-In the e-mail, please include the date, the reason for absence and the child's name.
+In addition to calling the school, we must ask parents to write a note or send an email explaining the reason or the absence.
+The office will not mark an absence "excused" until a note from a parent is received.
+Upon return to school, the student should bring the absence note to the Attendance Office at the beginning of the school day.
+A note avoids misunderstandings.
+In order to verify absence notes and ensure the continuing safety of the children within our care, you can also expect follow-up telephone calls from the divisional administrative assistants if the parent did not call in the absence.
+An absence note needs to include the date, the reason for absence, the child's name, and your signature.